Usertech/git-talks/talks/talk01.md

 #### Push

 * Pushes commits into a remote repository
-* Repositories could be anywhere (connected into a network)
+* Repositories could be anywhere (connected in a network)

 #### Pull